 - If you use the date_format function to generate a formatted timestamp, the query efficiency is low.

-Running Group By on strings leads to a large amount of hash calculations, which usually accounts for more than 50% of total calculations.
+- Avoid running GROUP BY on string columns if possible.Running GROUP BY on strings may result in a large number of hash calculations, which account for more than 50% of total calculations.
+For example:

 * | select count(1) as pv , date_trunc('hour',__time__) as time group by time * | select count(1) as pv , from_unixtime(__time__-__time__%3600) as time group by __time__-__time__%3600

-For example, 13 provinces have 100 million users.
+columns.For example, there are 13 provinces with 100 million users.

-Fast: * | select province,uid,count(1) group by province,uid Slow: * | select province,uid,count(1) group by uid,province
+Fast: * | select province,uid,count(1)groupby province,uid Slow: * | select province,uid,count(1)groupby uid,province

 Fast: * |select approx_distinct(ip) Slow: * | select count(distinct(ip))

-Use the query syntax to retrieve all columns.
-To speed up calculation, retrieve only the required columns in SQL if possible.
+if possible.Use the query syntax to retrieve all columns.
+To speed up calculation, retrieve only required columns in the SQL statement if possible.